rabeshi/eaamo-website/content/authors/admin/_index.md

 ---
 title: Name of the conference
-role: Professor of Artificial Intelligence
+role: Abbreviation of the conference name
 bio: My research interests include distributed robotics, mobile computing and programmable matter.
 interests: